 - The student's identity and a statement of educational purpose

 This worksheet should be completed by dependent students who have been selected for the verification process.
-Dependent students are those who are required to provide parental information when filing their FAFSA.
+A dependent student (for financial aid purposes) is any student who is required to provide parental information when filing the FAFSA.

 This worksheet should be completed by independent students who have been selected for the verification process.
-Independent students are those who are required to provide only student (and spouse, if applicable) information on their FAFSA.
+A independent student (for financial aid purposes) is any student who is not required to provide parental information on the FAFSA.